ryantd42/NY-Legislative-Git/2023/S7626A-2023/bill.md

   ___________

- Introduced by Sen. SEPULVEDA -- read twice and ordered printed, and when printed to be committed to the Committee on Rules
+ Introduced by Sen. SEPULVEDA -- read twice and ordered printed, and when printed  to  be  committed  to  the  Committee  on  Rules -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the abandoned property law and the tax law, in  relation to the return of abandoned property to owners by the state comptroller and the department of taxation and finance; and to repeal section 1419 of the abandoned property law

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
+Short title.
+This act shall be known and may be  cited  as the "return abandoned property immediately and direct (R.A.P.I.D.) act".
-Paragraph (a) of subdivision 1 and paragraph (a) of subdi- vision 2 of section 1402 of the abandoned  property  law,  as  added  by section  35  of part A of chapter 61 of the laws of 2011, are amended to read as follows:
+  §  2.
+Paragraph (a) of subdivision 1 and paragraph (a) of subdivision 2 of section 1402 of the abandoned property law, as added by section  35 of  part  A  of  chapter  61 of the laws of 2011, are amended to read as
+ follows:
   (a) Notwithstanding anything to the  contrary  set  forth  in  section fourteen  hundred one of this article, the comptroller shall maintain on his or her website in a readily searchable format, a list of such  aban-